FMWill-7576/Reefspace-2025/README.md

 This program includes Pathplanner, YAGSL, Choreo, and more later...

-Big shoutout to the YAGSL team for helping create our primary swerve system 💖
+Big shoutout to the YAGSL team for helping create our primary swerve system 💖 Also thanks to the 3481 for their help with the elevator system.